 This is not the only source of official income estimates, or the only type of income measure.
 Further details on both sources and measures are available in our Income and earnings statistics guide.

 House price data are broadly comparable between England, Wales, and Scotland.
 There are only minor methodological differences - for example, the Scottish data have outliers removed (sales below £20,000 or above £1 million).
 There is currently no comparable source of house price deciles published for Northern Ireland.

 The methods used to calculate house prices for housing purchase affordability are consistent with the production of our House price statistics for small areas (HPSSA) bulletins for England and Wales.
 This release uses the same Land Registry Price Paid Data downloaded and used to create the HPSSA data published in March 2022.

 For Scotland, house price deciles are calculated consistently with ROS's own House price statistics publications, although the numbers may differ slightly because of differing dates of extraction.
-Ros's revision policy explains this in more detail.
+For more detail see ROS's revision policy .

 Timeliness and punctuality

 We intend this output to be published in the summer, lagged by between a year and a year and a half.
 Household Finances Survey data are published in March each year for the previous financial year.
 While Land Registry data have a smaller lag, using a later release allows us to benefit from the first set of revisions that have occurred and is consistent with the HPSSA and Housing affordability in England and Wales practices.Back to table of contents